-In terms of the choice of topic, the research question must be specific and sharply focused and stated clearly in the introduction of the essay.
+In terms of the choice of topic, the research question must be specific and sharply focused.
 It should be formulated as a question, not a statement or proposition for discussion.
 Its purpose should be made clear to the reader and be related to the knowledge and understanding in context.